ievgen-kapinos/A007-interview-tree-radius-master/README.md

 Original task description can be found [here](/docs/task-description.md)

 ## Run from source code
+Pre-requirements
 * JDK 11
 * Maven

+To run execute a command from source code root folder
 ```
 mvn spring-boot:run
 ```

 ## REST service
+Data can be retrieved using POST request.
 ```
 POST /search HTTP/1.1
 Accept: application/json